lixvbnet/LC/Playground/Heap.md

 # Heap

-- `Min-Heap`: The value of every node is less than or equal to its children.
+- `MinHeap`: The value of every node is less than or equal to its children.
 (Then the root node is the smallest)
-- `Max-Heap`: The value of every node is greater than or equal to its children.
+- `MaxHeap`: The value of every node is greater than or equal to its children.
 (Then the root node is the largest)